CodeYourFuture/curriculum/content/js1/blocks/functions/index.md

     1='Label and describe the syntactic features of a function declaration' 2='Identify a call site'
-    3='Differentiate between a function declaration and a function invocation'
+    3='Differentiate between a function declaration and a function invocation' 4='Identify the return value evaluated at a call site given its function declaration' 5='Explain how to reuse some code to perform a specific task' 6='Describe how to log the return value of a function' 7='Given a short program, state the number of times a given function is called'
 +++

 Now we want to wrap up the expression we’ve created and reuse it to convert any number into a percentage.